iannucci/aredn-surveyor/README.md

 ## Hardware Configuration

 You will need
-- the Raspberry Pi -- a 3B+ with 1 GB of RAM is a good choice.
-A Pi 4 is overkill.
-A Pi 5 is way overkill.
+- the Raspberry Pi -- this has been tested with a Pi5.
+A Pi 3B+ was found to be too slow to support remote debugging via VSCode.
+YMMV.
 - a GPS receiver
 - an AREDN node
 - an ethernet hub